Groups & Projects

 Communications, Education and Data

-In keeping with Pullen Pullen Creek Catchment Group’s objective to facilitate educational, cultural and environmental awareness in the community, a communications, education and data group has been established.
+In keeping with Pullen Pullen Creek Catchments Group’s objective to facilitate educational, cultural and environmental awareness in the community, communications, education and data collection activities are regularly undertaken.

 Pullen Pullen Catchments group has become involved in Waterwatch.
 This program encourages collaboration between governments, universities and industries to assist communities to assess catchment health via the quality of the water in the main creeks of the catchment and to address problems if necessary.